 At this point, you give up any rights that you have to make changes to the policy, and the transfer cannot be revoked.

 You can transfer ownership at any point to remove the policy as an asset, but if you die within three years of transferring the policy it will still be considered part of your estate.
 Designating a contingent owner allows the active policy to transfer without sending it through your estate.
+Click here to learn about what happens if the beneficiary of an estate dies.

 Many prefer putting the policy into an Irrevocable Life Insurance Trust (ILIT) because they still maintain some control over the policy without assuming ownership in a way that puts it through their estate.